Stated Clerk tells Big Tent ‘Reformation doesn’t happen overnight’

 by Jerry Van Marter | Presbyterian News Service

-ST. LOUIS – General Assembly Stated Clerk J. Herbert Nelson II told a Big Tent workshop here Saturday morning (June 8) that his recent trip to Wittenberg, Germany, reminded him once again that “the Protestant Reformation occurred over a long period of time … that it wasn’t like two weeks and — bam — we’re done.”
+ST. LOUIS – General Assembly Stated Clerk the Rev. Dr. J. Herbert Nelson, II told a Big Tent workshop here Saturday morning (June 8) that his recent trip to Wittenberg, Germany, reminded him once again that “the Protestant Reformation occurred over a long period of time … that it wasn’t like two weeks and — bam — we’re done.”

 Reflecting on his experience at the World Communion of Reformed Churches’ General Council — which included a commemoration of the 500th anniversary of the Reformation — Nelson said in a free-flowing exchange, “The debates and internal struggles that took place over what the Reformation would actually look like were long and contentious.”